VickyKumarOfficial/VickyKumarOfficial/README.md

 ### 🌟 Featured Projects

 **[Drivacy](https://github.com/VickyKumarOfficial/Drivacy)**: A Fintech cab booking system winning 1st place at PixelPalettes 2025.
-Features real-time tracking and encrypted payment flows.
+Features real-time tracking and encrypted payment flows.<br>
-**[AI For Kids Content Platform](https://aiforkids.in/)**: A WordPress-based platform optimized for SEO and high SERP ranking, complementing a YouTube strategy with millions of views.
+**[Aiforkids Content Platform](https://aiforkids.in/)**: A WordPress-based platform optimized for SEO and high SERP ranking, complementing a YouTube strategy with millions of views.<br>
+**[Arcade Learn](https://arcade-learn-gqp0.onrender.com/)**: An EdTech personalized platform helps user to land on their dream jobs based upon their skillsets learned with our recommendation systems.
 ---

 ### 📫 Connect with Me